BenGutteridge/bengutteridge.github.io/_pages/cv.md

 ## Extracurriculars
 ---
 **ML Project Leader**, *Engineers Without Borders Oxford* (Sep 2020 – Jun 2021)
-* Led a team of ten in conducting a COVID-19 medical image deep learning project.
+* Led a team of ten in conducting a biomedical data analysis project, using ML techniques for identification of seizures and extracting biological information from noisy data.
 * Also served as Director of Partnerships (Aug 2019 – Jul 2020).

 **STEP UP Ambassador**, *New College Oxford Access & Outreach Dept. (Nov 2017 – Jun 2020)
-* Ambassador to visiting state schools, leading tours and assisting with annotation of admissions tests.
+* AmState school ambassador; led tours of college, produced revision materials for Oxford entrance exam.

 ## Skills
 ---